sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 ## Conditional

 A list of radio buttons where one or more of the radio options can have an associated text input.
-The text input is only shown/validated/value stored if it's assocaited radio button is checked.
+The text input is only shown/validated/value stored if it's associated radio button is checked.

-TODO:
+TODO in codebase:
 - replace using the className of `govuk-radios` or `govuk-radios govuk-radios--inline` with constants for vertical/horizontal
 - replace need for specifying grouped = true and build that into the DetermineFieldType switch statement for ease (radio buttons are always grouped)
 - use `fieldName` to add the name to the option in InputRadio.jsx, removing the need to repeat it in each radioOption